aaronallen8455/donuts/README.md

 Use `Mut` to bind a mutable variable and `:=` to assign it to a new value.
-The mutability is scoped to the do block it is defined in as well as any nested loop bodies, if statements, and case statements within that block.
+The mutability is scoped to the do block it is defined in as well as any nested loop or `when` bodies, if statements, and case statements within that block.

 ```haskell
 mutability :: Int